The Dorian mode is the next scale on your to-do list.

 Listening for the Dorian

-Hopefully the examples above have started to tune your ear into the sound of the Dorian Mode.
-Follow up on some of the example artists and recordings mentioned to continue to build your familiarity with the sound of the Dorian Mode.
+Hopefully, the examples above have started to tune your ear into the sound of the Dorian mode.
+Follow up on some of the example artists and recordings mentioned to continue to build your familiarity with the Dorian sound.
 You should start to hear that major sixth pop out at you!

 As you practice transcribing songs, try to look out for this major sixth in a minor musical context to identify songs using the Dorian Mode.
 As you find more and more examples of it in use, your ear will get more and more reliable at recognising it straight off.

 So there you have it: an introduction to the world of Dorian.
 We’ve taken you through a whirlwind of theory, playing exercises, and instrumental applications of this intense, moody, and driving mode.
 Now, it’s your turn: grab your instrument, and jam out your own Dorian masterpiece!

 This article is based on one originally written by Matthew Abdallah

 But may I suggest that the easiest way to recognize and use the modes is to relate them to the key they belong to.

 Your example of the A dorian mode should simply have an F# in the keysignature which then means it is the scale used over the A minor chord being the second step of the key of G.